semantic-systems/coypu-temporal-extraction-service-machamp/README.md

 The [results](results) folder shows the result tables and log files produced by the thesis.
 In particular, it shows the results for every dataset and every fold in the cross-validation.
-Furthermore, it contains the files that display the exact error cases i.e., where the model mispredicted the sentence.
+Furthermore, it contains the files that display the exact error cases, i.e., where the model mispredicted the sentence.

 The [temporal-data](temporal-data) folder contains all the converted datasets and the publicly available original versions.
 It also contains the scripts to convert the original datasets into the required format.